 These templates make communication so easy and help keep you organized!

-If you take anything away, make sure that you are communicating with your guest and potential pitches.
-While it can be easy to ignore pitches, promotions, or let guest know their interview is live with an Instagram post, there is a much better way for the industry to operate.
+If you take anything away, make sure that you are communicating with your guests and potential pitches.
+While it can be easy to ignore pitches, and promotions, or let guest know their interview is live with an Instagram post, there is a much better way for the industry to operate.

 Managing Pitches (1:37)